-First colonized by the Portuguese around 1520 the land now officially known as Timor Leste, and more commonly as East Timor, has had a long and troubled history with a very traumatic birth as an independent country and no visit to the country can really be considered without a basic understanding of these events.
+First colonized by the Portuguese around 1520, the land now officially known as Timor Leste and more commonly as East Timor, has had a long and troubled history, with a very traumatic birth as an independent country.

-But by the end of the 16th century the Dutch (in the form of the Dutch East India Company) arrived in the Moluccas with bigger and better ships & guns and stronger financial backing, quickly dominating the Moluccas from their main base in Batavia, now called Jakarta.
+But by the end of the 16th century the Dutch (in the form of the Dutch East India Company) had arrived in the Moluccas with bigger and better ships & guns, together with much stronger financial backing than the incumbent Portuguese, and quickly dominated the area from their main base in Batavia – now called Jakarta.

 When the Dutch formally withdrew from the East Indies in 1949 and the Republic of Indonesia was born, West Timor was incorporated in to the new country, while East Timor remained under Portugal’s control until 1975 when political turmoil in Lisbon, and a military mounted coup d’état, resulted in the Portuguese abruptly leaving and effectively abandoning the territory after 455 years of colonial rule.

-The sudden withdrawal left East Timor extremely vulnerable and on the 16th July 1976, just nine days after the Democratic Republic of East Timor was declared an independent nation, Indonesia invaded and annexed it.
+The sudden withdrawal of the Portuguese left East Timor extremely vulnerable and on the 16th July 1976, just nine days after the Democratic Republic of East Timor was declared an independent nation, Indonesia invaded and annexed it.

-Diving Timor Leste (East Timor): The Indonesian Years
+Timor Leste Overview & History: The Indonesian Years

-With the benefit of 20/20 hindsight it is tempting to view the Indonesian invasion through the prism of Realpolitik – as the the specter of communism was still stalking South-East Asia, the left-leaning Fretilin led government appeared to be a potential communist state and President Suharto of Indonesia was the west’s new best friend after the troubled years under his mercurial predecessor Sukarno.
+With the benefit of 20/20 hindsight it is tempting to view the Indonesian invasion through the prism of Realpolitik – as the specter of communism was still stalking South-East Asia.
+The left-leaning Fretilin government appeared to be a potential communist state and President Suharto of Indonesia was the west’s new best friend after the troubled years under his mercurial predecessor Sukarno.

-But that ignores the broader reality and does little to mitigate the results of the invasion in terms of the 200,000 East Timorese that Amnesty International estimated died from either military action, starvation or disease between 1975 and 1999 – roughly one third of East Timor’s population.
+But that ignores the broader reality and does little to mitigate the results of the invasion in terms of the 200,000 East Timorese that Amnesty International estimated died from either military action, starvation or disease from 1975 through to 1999 – roughly one third of East Timor’s population.

 Or the estimated 300,000 East Timorese the U.S. Agency for International Development estimated were moved into camps controlled by Indonesian armed forces.

-Diving Timor Leste (East Timor): The Trauma of Independence
+Timor Leste Overview & History: The Trauma of Independence

 The Dili Massacre in 1991 was the critical turning point for the independence movement in East Timor.